-Open Enrollment for 2020 health care benefits is here, and if you’re like most people you may have questions about the many options available to you.
-It’s definitely worth spending some time to understand your options, as your choices can have a significant impact on the availability and affordability of your health care in the coming year.
+Open Enrollment for 2021 health care benefits is here, and if you’re like most people you may have questions about the many options available to you.
+While it’s always been a good idea to spend some time going over all of your options, it’s more important than ever before to understand your options, as your choices can have a significant impact on the availability and affordability of your health care in the upcoming year.

 Company-Sponsored Group Insurance Plans

 If you’re eligible for coverage through your employer’s group plan, in most cases, you should talk to the benefits representative in your company’s HR department or reach out directly to your company’s insurance broker or insurance provider if you have questions about your plan options.
 Company-sponsored coverage packages vary greatly from company to company but be sure to find out what kinds of options are available to you, as your employer may pay for some or all of your health care premiums.